cert-manager/website/content/en/docs/contributing/building.md

 This will update everything you need without having to care about what needs changing.

-> **NOTE:** we strongly reccomend to run this before you create a PR!
+> **NOTE:** we strongly recommend running this before you create a PR!

 ### I need granular control

 You can also pick and mix the individual bash helper scripts:
 * `update-bazel.sh`: updates the all `*.bazel` files includding formatting them
 * `update-codegen.sh`: runs all code generation
-* `update-crds.sh`: updates all CRD files to the lastest scheme
+* `update-crds.sh`: updates all CRD files to the latest scheme
-* `update-deps-licenses.sh`: updates the `LICENCES` file, needed when adding/updating dependancies
+* `update-deps-licenses.sh`: updates the `LICENCES` file, needed when adding/updating dependencies
 * `update-deps.sh`: installs new dependancies declared in the code and adds them into the Bazel and Go module files
 * `update-gofmt.sh`: runs `go fmt` on all code